UPDATED: WEDNESDAY 8 SEPTEMBER 2021

 The zoo’s winter opening hours are 9:30–17:00.
-Booking tickets is not required due to winter being our quieter period at the zoo, but we ask that members bring their membership card and photographic ID with them to prevent queues forming at the entrance.
-For visitors who are non-members, to acknowledge the fact that most indoor areas are closed, we will be offering 25% off all admission prices.
-We will be closed as usual on Christmas Day.
-The zoo gift shop will be closed from 17:00 on 24 December, with online orders available via our website.
+Booking tickets is not required due to winter being our quieter period at the zoo, but we ask that members bring their membership card and photo ID with them to prevent queues from forming at the entrance.
+Now that indoor areas have reopened, we will no longer be offering 25% off admission prices.

 A number of precautions are in place at the zoo so that we can provide a safe and enjoyable visit for everyone.
 Some of these measures include:

 The zoo is a predominantly open-air, 32-acre site with wide pathways and large open areas, and we hope that our visitors will continue to enjoy exploring the beautiful grounds, seeing our animals and reconnecting with nature.
 Spending time in the spacious, natural grounds of the zoo is relatively low-risk, and it is beneficial for your physical and mental health to be outdoors surrounded by wildlife.

 Please use the hand sanitiser points regularly during your visit, always adhere to physical distancing guidelines, and wear a face mask while indoors (ages 12+).
 If you are experiencing symptoms of COVID-19, please follow the Government of Jersey’s advice and do not visit the zoo until you have recovered and received a negative test result.

 The safety and welfare of the animals, visitors and staff are always a top priority at Jersey Zoo.
 Our collective actions are crucial in protecting ourselves, our loved ones and higher risk islanders.
 Thank you for your cooperation and understanding.